Vietnam.vn - Nền tảng quảng bá Việt Nam

 We forget that we once wished our children to be born as normal children, that we hoped they would find joy in every day at school, that they would reap the sweet fruits of learning through their own efforts and will to overcome difficulties.
 And then we rush to force our children to chase after the race for grades?

-We forget that we were startled when we saw statistics about the rate of children with anxiety disorders due to academic pressure, and that we told each other to loosen our expectations on children when here and there were rumors of foolish children choosing negative paths to escape the suffocation and oppression of a dense academic schedule.
+We forget that we were startled when we saw statistics about the rate of children with anxiety disorders due to academic pressure, and we told each other to loosen our expectations on children when here and there were rumors of foolish children choosing negative paths to escape the suffocation and oppression of a dense school schedule.
 Yet we still focus on comparing each score, questioning and threatening when test results are not as expected?

 Source link